zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/organization/_index.md

 - **Deletion**
   - Organizations can be deleted by Organization Owners.
 - **Users**
+  - Organization Owners can remove users from an Organization.
+If a user only belongs to one Organization they cannot be removed, they must first be added to a second Organization.
   - Organization Users can be part of multiple Organizations using one account.
   - Users are able to navigate between their Organizations using an Organization switcher.
   - Non-Enterprise Users can be removed from or leave an Organization.